EraldyHq/kubee/resources/charts/cert-manager/README.md

 ## FAQ

+### Why not cert with Traefik Ingress ?

+* No ingress dependence
+* We can use the cert inside a pod to serve https
+* We have the whole order to be able to debug
+* We can monitor the certs and be alerted
+* HA only setup - Traefik does not share certificate between instance

 ### Default cert, what happens if the secret name is omitted in an ingress?

 If the `secretName` is omitted in an `Ingress`, the `Ingress controller`